v0idsh/pingthing/README.md

     <img src="https://img.shields.io/badge/Discord-black?logo=discord&logoColor=white&labelColor=%235865F2&color=%235865F2">
 </div>
 <br>
-<p align="center">PingThing is a simple and minimal Discord reminder bot with a user-friendly dashboard.
+<p align="center"><b>PingThing</b> is a simple and minimal Discord reminder bot with a user-friendly dashboard.
 It's built with Next.js and Typescript and hosted on Vercel.
 Everything is made to be straightforward and free to host and run with the given platforms.</p>

 # Requirements